mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 <img src="./images/0004-01.png" height=500>

 This epic is for a new feature to proactively let users know when they have apps that could benefit from the split tunneling feature.
+We want this to be a notification outside the app, to engage users who rely on Mozilla VPN but rarely open the app.

 Assumptions & Out-of-scope
 --------------------------